DrawdEA/rock-paper-scissors/README.md

 # rock-paper-scissors
-Simple rock paper scissors game made with JavaScript
+A simple rock paper scissors game made with JavaScript.